• Skip to main content

 Research in the VLSI Circuits and Systems area is focused on Electronic Design Automation (EDA) of digital and analog circuits as well as VLSI design.
 Current research projects cover all strategically important areas including logic synthesis, layout synthesis, modeling, simulation, low power, reliability, testing, design for manufacturability, hardware/software co-design, application specific integrated circuits (ASICs), and System-on-Silicon (SOC), and hardware acceleration of EDA algorithms.

-Faculty: Gwan Choi, Jiang Hu, Sunil Khatri, JV Rajendran, Weiping Shi, Stavros Kalafatis
+Faculty: Gwan Choi, Jiang Hu, Stavros Kalafatis, Sunil Khatri, Kevin Nowka, JV Rajendran, Weiping Shi; Suin Yi

 © 2016–2025 Department of Electrical and Computer Engineering